MicrosoftDocs/WSL/WSL/wsl2-install.md

 * **Error when trying to upgrade: `Invalid command line option: wsl --set-version Ubuntu 2`**
     * Please make sure that you have the Windows Subsystem for Linux enabled, and that you're using Windows Build version 18917 or higher.
 To enable WSL run this command in a Powershell prompt with admin privileges: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`.
 You can find the full WSL install instructions [here](./install-win10.md).

+* **The requested operation could not be completed due to a virtual disk system limitation.
+Virtual hard disk files must be uncompressed and unencrypted and must not be sparse.**
+    * Please check [WSL Github thread #4103](https://github.com/microsoft/WSL/issues/4103) where this issue is being tracked for updated information.